 Luteal phase defects are often a cause of recurrent pregnancy loss.
 They can also lead to infertility and subfertility.

 That’s why luteal phase defects can be frustrating for women trying to conceive.
-For more information on miscarriage, read here.
+For more information on miscarriage, click here.

 Scientists think that problems with the corpus luteum cause low progesterone in the luteal phase.
-It could also be a problem with how the body responds to high progesterone levels.
+Or it could also be a problem with how the body responds to high progesterone levels.

 Beyond that, research isn’t fully developed on why some women have problems in the luteal phase while others don’t.
 But some diseases and body changes can be associated with luteal phase defects.